 Kristin had a long-term interest in the use of physical activity as a means of coping with stress, anxiety, and depression.
 While completing her graduate studies at Temple University, Kristin started a fitness program at Interim House, a residential women’s recovery home in the Mt.
 Airy neighborhood of Philadelphia.
 Through surveys and direct conversation with residents, she assessed that biking met most of the women’s needs and was excited to help them explore one of her own passions.
 With a generous gift of five bicycles from Fuji Bikes, Kristin began the very first Gearing Up program at Interim House, a facility out of which Gearing Up still runs group bike rides multiple times a week.

-Gearing Up kicks off our spring riding season with Bike & Bagel held every April, and for engaging in community events and rides such as Bike to Work Day and a Field Day.
+Gearing Up kicks off our spring riding season with Bike & Bagel held every April, and we engage in community events and rides such as Bike to Work Day and Field Day.
 With our annual Pacesetter Event, we have honored community “pace setters” such as Gabriel Mandujano of Wash Cycle Laundry, Maiken Scott of WHYY the Pulse, Lisa Nutter, Louis Giorla the Prison Commissioner at the time, and more!

 Gearing Up currently works with three community-based treatment programs, pedals with approximately 200 women a year, maintains a fleet of 24 bicycles, and employs a staff of two full time, and 6 part-time employees.